-3.5 Impact on the Environment and Carbon Reduction Benefits.
-Please outline any positive or negative effects the project will have once completed.
-In terms of carbon reduction for example, impacts could include use of renewable energy sources, reduced energy/fuel consumption, increasing recycling and reduced need for people to travel.
-In terms of the environment, benefits for example could include the provision of sustainable drainage, treeplanting, habitat creation and reduced use of plastics.
+3.5 Please outline any positive or negative effects for sustainability which the project will have once completed.
+In terms of carbon reduction for example, impacts could include use of renewable energy sources, reduced energy/fuel consumption, increasing recycling and reduced need for people to travel by private car.
+In terms of the environment, benefits could include the provision of sustainable drainage, tree-planting, habitat creation and reduced use of plastics.